Wise Card vs CommBank Travel Card: A Full Comparison 2026

-If you’re looking for a travel card which can help you conveniently and cheaply spend in foreign currencies – either when you travel or when you shop online with international retailers – you may have heard of the Wise card and the Commbank travel card.
+If you’re looking for a travel card which can help you conveniently and cheaply spend in foreign currencies – either when you travel or when you shop online with international retailers – you may have heard of the Wise card and the CommBank Travel Card.

-Read on to learn more, and pick which option works best for you: Wise card vs Commbank Travel card.
+Read on to learn more, and pick which option works best for you: Wise card vs CommBank Travel card.

 10 AUD order fee, no ongoing costs Free to pick up with no ongoing costs

-Hold 40+ currencies Hold 13 currencies
+Hold 40+ currencies Hold 16 currencies

 Go to Wise